wenwen-dev/sole-and-ankle-revisited/README.md

   Add a VisuallyHidden component with each icon so that screen readers know what they do (and can read them out)
 - Naming components: DesktopNav (instead of Nav), MobileActions (instead of MobileNav - because it's not technically a navigation link which takes you to another page)

+### Responsive Shoe Grid

+- Have 2 copies of Breadcrumbs, and reuse the code by creating a component ShoeBreadcrumbs which simply returns Breadcrumb, so that we can reuse it and also solves the problem that we want different styles on these 2 copies

+- Examine my work against Figma file closely: can take screenshots and lower transparency, and compare to see if anything not aligned perfectly

 ---

 In the Flexbox module, we built an e-commerce store: